Before You Start Breeding

 Raising Baby Axolotls (Larvae)

-- Time: raising larvae requires daily feeding and water changes for months
+- ✓Time for daily feeding and water changes for months

 Before You Breed